-If you’ve decided you want to use your credit card for tax payments, here’s how you do it:
+If you’ve decided you want to use your credit card for tax payments, here’s how you do it.

 Consider your reasons for using a credit card — is it to earn rewards, meet a minimum spending threshold, or spread out your payments interest-free?
 Whatever it is, make sure to choose a card that meets your goals.
 If you want to open a credit card, then you’ll want to make sure you receive the card in time to pay the IRS before the tax filing deadline.

 Whatever the amount is, ensure it’s well within your credit card limit.
 You can spread your payments over multiple credit cards, but keep in mind the transaction limits that the IRS imposes for certain payments.